Courtesy of WOWSA, Huntington Beach, California.

 Dr. Nick Olmos-Lau informed us of the passing of Daniel "Carpayo" Carpio of Peru.
-Daniel, who was 99 years old at the time of his death.
+Carpio, who was 99 years old at the time of his death.
 Daniel was deservedly inducted in the International Marathon Swimming Hall of Fame in 2005.

 In 1947, he was awarded the Order of the Sun as a Great Master by the President of Peru and the Recognition Award by the Peruvian Institute of Sports.